 Our Miami lawyers have encountered many breaches of duty on the part of pharmacies, including the following:

-- Failure to call the physician or have the physician called to clarify the amount of the dosage of the prescription
+- Failure to call the physician to clarify the amount of the dosage of the prescription.

 - Erb's palsy